-Hemp cultivation in France
+Hemp cultivation in Ireland

-Hemp cultivation in France
+Hemp cultivation in Ireland

 Area under hemp cultivation in Europe in 2016 (in hectares)